KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/tests/test_conditions/README.md

 -   The dynamic viscosity of water is given as $\mu = 1.0E-3 \mathrm{[Pa \cdot s]}$ and the intrinsic permeability of the soil as $\kappa = 1.157E-12 \mathrm{[m^2]}$
 -   The bulk modulus of water $K_w = 2.0E6 \mathrm{[Pa]}$

+## Assertions
-The test asserts that the vertical distribution of pressure matches the given Terzaghi solution at all nodes at the end of every stage.
+The test asserts that the vertical distribution of displacement and pressure matches the linear distribution which matches the analytical solution.